michaelskyba/tunnel/README.md

 # tunnel
-Tunnel is / simple SM-2 implementation.
+Tunnel is a simple SM-2 implementation.
 It's a Go rewrite/remake of [scripture](https://github.com/michaelskyba/scripture), a similar project I wrote in Shell.
 My goal is for tunnel to be faster than scripture and to follow the UNIX philosophy better.
 Being written in Go should bring other benefits,